Should you rent or buy your home?

 Reasons To Own Your Home

 If you can afford to do so, there are compelling non-financial reasons to buy your home instead of renting one.
 For example, you may want:

 - this neighborhood and school for your kids

 - live near existing friends and family

 These are all sound, but that doesn’t mean it makes good financial sense.

 Many of us hear stories of family, friends, and neighbors who made a “killing” in real estate.
 Some of the tales may even be true.
 Because people are more likely to mention their successes than their failures, you don’t get a balanced view of real estate returns by relying on these narratives.
 Casinos and lotteries have winners every day, but that doesn’t mean you should play roulette.

 If you were to examine historical numbers, you would see that residential real estate has been a mediocre financial investment.
 Over long periods of time, residential real estate values tend to just keep up with inflation.
 Its real rate of return (i.e., net of inflation) is near zero.
 That’s hard to believe if you are currently living in San Francisco or Boston, but the long-term numbers are clear.

 We are also easily fooled by compound growth.
 Consider a house that tripled in value over 25 years.
 At first glance, that seems worth boasting about at your next cocktail party, but if you were to run the numbers, you should probably stay quiet.

 Why is residential real estate a poor financial investment?

 - It’s a money pit.
 While some tasks may be well-suited for DIY projects, many require expertise and/or equipment that you probably don’t have.

-- Like cars, the value of a house depreciates the minute you step into it.
+- The value of a house depreciates the minute you step into it.
 Over time, construction methods become more efficient, there is inevitable wear and tear, building codes and design tastes change, and you’re stuck with last year’s model in need of a new paint job.